-Even if you have been practicing like a madman when you get into the game thinking you will win just because of that…well, most of the time you will be very disappointed.
+Even if you have been practicing like a madman when you get into the game thinking you will win just because of that…well, most of the time, you will be very disappointed.

-Try to record in your mind what’s happening, what kind of advance serves to get you the easiest points, which side of the table is the weakest for your opponent, see if you are winning more points in the first three strokes rather than when you get into long rallies or vice versa.
+What kind of advance serves to get you the easiest points, which side of the table is the weakest for your opponent, see if you are winning more points in the first three strokes rather than when you get into long rallies or vice versa.

 Some more things to keep in mind during a match:

 Try to avoid the score being 8-7.
 When you are at that stage of the set, make whatever you can not to be at 8-7 ever.
 If the set is going well for you and you have a big lead, you only make sure to clear 8 fast and don’t get stuck there even if you are ahead 8-2.
 If the game is close, for example, 5-7, you have to aim for 5-9 or 6-8 and then 7-9, etc.

 It’s psychological.
 Try to clear 8 as fast as possible.
 It applies when you are ahead in the score, of course.
 But you can use this in reverse when you are behind in the score.
 If your opponent doesn’t clear 8 fast, then you know that you are still in the game; he is still vulnerable.

 -When it’s your turn to serve, and your first serve gets you the point, do the same serve again, always.
 It only applies when you have two serves in a row.
 The next time you have the serves, treat it as the new set of serves, so do not start them because your opponent had the issue within the previous set of serves.
 Hope this is not confusing…

 - When you have a problem returning a particular serve, one that you instead your opponent didn’t do…next time he does it, attack it and make sure it clears the net, it doesn’t matter if it goes in or out, just not into the net.
 Most likely, he will not do it again.